-The SCRs and Minimum Capital Requirements ("MCRs") for the Company have been determined using the 'standard formula' approach set out in the Solvency II Directive.
-No material simplified methods or
+From 31st December 2020, the SCRs and Minimum Capital Requirements ("MCRs") for the Company have been determined using the 'standard formula' approach set out in the Solvency II Directive.
+No material simplified methods or undertaking specific parameters have been used in this assessment.
+There are currently no capital add-ons applied by the Central Bank.